sksatu1/Project-8/README.md

 # Collection of writers
-1.You can get the collection of writers from our website 2.From our website you can get the collection of book of indevidual writers
+*You can get the collection of writers from our website *From our website you can get the collection of book of indevidual writers

 ## Here is our website link